 Research Fellow513-803-1673 / email@example.com

 Shyh-Chi Chen received his PhD in the Biology Department at Queen’s University, Canada in 2013.
 During his PhD, he studied the non-visual functions of photopigments in fish chromatophores.
 He then studied the sociochronobiology in honeybees and bumblebees at the Hebrew University of Jerusalem, Israel.
 Since September 2015, he has worked on the role of rhodopsins in Drosophila temperature preference in Hamada Lab at Cincinnati Children’s Hospital Medical Center.

 A student at Mars Hill Academy, Michelle joined the Hamada Lab in 2013 as part of the ExSEL II program.

-Sean Hayley graduated from the University of Cincinnati in 2009 with an AS in Veterinary Technology.
-A 20-year veteran of the U.S. Air Force, Sean worked as a Veterinary Technician in a general practice animal hospital for 2 years before starting at Cincinnati Children’s in October of 2010 as a Laboratory Animal Technician in the Veterinary Services Department.
-He accepted his current position in the Hamada lab in May of 2013.
+Sean Hayley graduated from the University of Cincinnati in 2009 with an AS in veterinary technology.
+A 20-year veteran of the U.S. Air Force, Sean worked as a veterinary technician in a general practice animal hospital for two years before starting at Cincinnati Children’s in October of 2010 as a laboratory animal technician for Veterinary Services.
+He accepted his current position in the Hamada Lab in May of 2013.

 Xin Tang received her BS in China.
 In 2010, she graduated from Vanderbilt University with a PhD in neuroscience.
 Before coming to Cincinnati Children’s to work as a research fellow, she studied the modulation of the GABAA ligand-gated ion channel by protein phosphorylation under the supervision of Robert Macdonald, MD, PhD.